symfony/symfony-docs/quick_tour/the_architecture.rst

 configuration is only parsed for the very first request and then compiled down to plain PHP code stored in the ``app/cache/`` directory.
 In the development environment, Symfony2 is smart enough to flush the cache when you change a file.
-But in the production environment, it is your responsibility to clear the cache when you update your code or change its configuration.
+But in the production environment, to speed things up, it is your responsibility to clear the cache when you update your code or change its configuration.

 When developing a web application, things can go wrong in many ways.
 The log files in the ``app/logs/`` directory tell you everything about the requests